rehabstudio/devdocs/source/tools/hubspot.rst

 The Editor
 ------------------

 This section allows you to edit the contents of the email template.
-Each of the contents are stored in modules.
+Each part of the content is stored in a module.
 You can manipulate the modules by showing or hiding them.

 The ``rehabstudio_new_mailer.html`` template has a number of custom modules, with options to either show or hide sections.
 This will depend on the type of email your building.
-The options can be found in the ‘Edit Modules’ panel and are highlighted in orange.
+The options can be found in the 'Edit Modules' panel and are highlighted in orange.

-**Important!** - you may have to refresh the page to see changes within the edit module panel and template.
+**Important!** - you may have to refresh the page to see changes within the 'Edit Modules' panel and template.

 Choose type of email
 ~~~~~~~~~~~~~~~~~~~~

 This option will determine if you are making either an Event or an Newsletter.
 Selecting one will change the layout of the email, opening more options for further editing.

-- Event
+- Event (Display Event layout)
-    Display event layout.

-        `Hide venue content`
+        - `Hide venue content`
-            Hides the events time and location, if you just want to show the event content.
+            - Hides the events time and location, if you just want to show the event content.

-        `Hide invite content`
+        - `Hide invite content`
-            Hides the invite content, if you just want to display the events venue details (time and date).
+            -  Hides the invite content, if you just want to display the events venue details (time and date).

-- Newsletter
+- Newsletter (Display Newsletter layout)
-    Display newsletter layout.

-        `Choose the amount of slots`
+    - `Choose the amount of slots`
-            This option will allow you to pick how many article slots you want on the newsletter template.
+        - This option will allow you to pick how many article slots you want on the newsletter template.

     **Important!** Refresh the page after applying the number of slots to see added blocks.

 - Other options
-    Display the staff spotlight
+    - Display the staff spotlight
-        Show or hide the staff spotlight section.
+        - Show or hide the staff spotlight section.
-    Display the monthly links
+    - Display the monthly links
-        Show or hide the monthly links section.
+        - Show or hide the monthly links section.

 Editing the content
 -------------------